-This control puts great emphasis on paying suppliers than it does on obtaining authorisation to pay.
-In this method, all invoices are entered in the system together, so it’s best used when purchase orders are used to authorise purchases.
+This control puts great emphasis on paying suppliers than it does on obtaining authorization to pay.
+In this method, all invoices are entered in the system together, so it’s best used when purchase orders are used to authorize purchases.

 Record After Approval